dini-ag-kim/holding-ontology/holding.md

 ## collectedBy

-Relates an [Item] to an [Agent] who collected the item.
+Relates an [Item] to an [Agent] who collects the item by selecting, arranging, describing and/or cataloging the item in a collection.
+This property may coincode with [rdai:collector] from [RDA Vocabularies].

     holding:collectedBy a owl:ObjectProperty ;
         rdfs:label "collected by"@en ;
-        rdfs:comment "Relates an item to an agent who holds the item."@en ;
+        rdfs:comment "Relates an item to an agent who collects the item."@en ;
         rdfs:domain holding:Item ;
         rdfs:range holding:Agent ;
+        owl:inverseOf holding:collects ;
         rdfs:seeAlso rdai:collector .

+## collects

+Relates an [Agent] to an [Item] that is collected by the agent.
+This property may coincode with [rdaa:collectorOf] from [RDA Vocabularies].

+    holding:collectedBy a owl:ObjectProperty ;
+        rdfs:label "collects"@en ;
+        rdfs:comment "Relates an agent to an item that is collected by the agent."@en ;
+        rdfs:domain holding:Agent ;
+        rdfs:range holding:Item ;
+        owl:inverseOf holding:collectedBy ;
+        rdfs:seeAlso rdai:collectorOf .

 ## heldBy